 What Are the Signs of Dehydration in Infants?

 Signs of dehydration in infants include dry mouth, fewer wet diapers, lethargy, and sunken eyes.
-Keep an eye on these dehydration symptoms to guarantee your baby’s hydration stays on track for their overall health and well-being.
+Keep an eye on these symptoms to make sure your baby’s hydration stays on track.

 How Can I Encourage My Toddler to Drink More Fluids?

-Encourage your toddler to drink more fluids by offering creative hydration options, like flavored water or smoothies.
-Use fun cups with their favorite characters to make drinking exciting and enjoyable, turning hydration into a playful experience.
+Try offering creative options like flavored water or smoothies.
+Using fun cups with their favorite characters can make drinking feel like an activity rather than a chore.

 Is It Normal for My Baby to Have Fluctuating Ounce Intake?

-Yes, it’s normal for your baby to have fluctuating ounce intake.
+Yes, it’s normal.
 Babies often change feeding patterns during growth spurts, needing more or less as they develop.
-Just keep offering fluids and let their appetite guide you.
+Keep offering fluids and let their appetite guide you.

 Can Tracking Ounces Help With My Child’s Growth Issues?